samiulhsohan/sendlime-developer/docs/sms/integrations.md

 # Integrations

-SendLime has various add-ons and plugins so that you can easily integrate with your system.
+SendLime has various add-ons and plugins so that you can easily integrate SendLime into your system.

 ## Plugin for WP WooCommerce